 About this task

-An attacker with access to a virtual machine can connect a disconnected hardware device and access sensitive information on any media that is left in a hardware device.
+An attacker with access to a virtual machine can connect a disconnected hardware device and access sensitive information on media that is left in a hardware device.
 The attacker can potentially disconnect a network adapter to isolate the virtual machine from its network, resulting in a denial of service.

 Do not connect unauthorized devices to the virtual machine.